MystenLabs/sui/doc/src/wallet.md

 [Calling Move code](#calling-move-code) section.

-The updated object is the gas object that was used to pay for publishing, but what is the second create object?
+The updated object is the gas object that was used to pay for publishing But what is the second create object?
 The answer to this question is that the (only) module included in the published package has an initializer function defined which creates a single user-defined object (of type `Forge`), as described in the part of